awslabs/data-solutions-framework-on-aws/framework/API.md

 ### DataLakeStorage <a name="DataLakeStorage" id="@adsf/framework.DataLakeStorage"></a>

-CDK Construct that creates a the storage layer of a data lake, composed of 3 {AnalyticsBucket} for Bronze, Silver, and Gold data.
+CDK Construct that creates the storage layer for data lake, composed of 3 {@link AnalyticsBucket} for Bronze, Silver, and Gold data.

-The respective {AnalyticsBucket}s are configured with the best practices and smart defaults for data lake:
- * Medalion design with S3 buckets for Bronze, Silver, and Gold data.
- * Server-side encryption using a single KMS customer key for all S3 buckets.
- * Enforced SSL in-transit encryption.
- * Logs data lake access in a dedicated bucket within a prefix matching the bucket name.
- * Bronze data is moved to Infrequent Access after 30 days and archived to Glacier after 90 days.
- * Silver and Gold data is moved to Infrequent Access after 90 days and is not archived.
- * Buckets and objects can be retained when the CDK resource is destroyed (default).
- * Buckets and objects can be destroyed when the CDK resource is destroyed, if both removal policy and ADSF global setting (CDK app context) are set.
- * All public access blocked.

-For custom requirements not covered by {DataLakeStorageProps}, consider using {AnalyticsBucket} directly.
+See documentation TODO insert link.

-**Usage example**
+**Usage example:**

 ```typescript
 import { DataLakeStorage } from 'aws-data-solutions-framework';